-The highest-paying teen jobs in 2022 have changed dramatically in the last two years.
+The highest-paying teen jobs have changed dramatically since the pandemic.
 What was once considered to be traditional has now become almost obsolete.
 How we go about doing traditional jobs has also changed.

-Thanks to the global pandemic of Covid-19 and its endless string of variants, the necessity to transfer staff out of traditional vocations carried out in offices, and onsite buildings to the home environment mandated changes that took effect seemingly overnight and were barely a blip on the radar.
+Thanks to the global pandemic of Covid-19 and its endless string of variants, the necessity to transfer staff out of traditional vocations carried out in offices, and onsite buildings to the home environment mandated changes that took effect seemingly overnight.

-If you think the standard battery of fast-food, retail, or supermarket jobs earn big money, then you are sadly mistaken and working hard, not smart.
-Today’s youth do not need to enter the menial, non-skills-based employment workforce.
-They are taught from the womb to use artificial intelligence and technology.
+If you think the standard battery of fast-food, retail, or supermarket jobs earn big money, then you are sadly mistaken.
+As digital natives, today’s youth are taught from birth to use artificial intelligence and technology.
 That knowledge has opened lucrative doors for children as young as ten to earn huge sums of money from their bedroom while gaming the day away.
-And that kicks off our first lucrative job for teens in 2022.
+And that kicks off our first lucrative job for teens.

 1. Gaming, AI & All Things Technology